Writing Haiku as a Possessed Man: an interview with Paresh Tiwari

 Jhilam Chattaraj: Congratulations!
 Your book, Raindrops Chasing Raindrops, 2017 received an Honourable Mention at the “The Touchstone Distinguished Books Award”, 2017.
 How does it feel?

 Paresh Tiwari: Thank you, Jhilam.
 This being my second collection of poetry, the award reinstates my own faith in my work.
 Somehow, I constantly live under the fear of burning out.
 The award might dispel my fears for a while and coax me to write more.
 There however, is a larger picture, in the eight years of the awards’ relatively brief history, I am the first Indian to be on the list.
-I feel it might in a small way shine light on the Indian haiku scene, persuading at least the independent publishers to be more attentive to this oft ignored sub-genre.
+I feel it might in a small way shine light on the Indian haiku scene, persuading at least the independent publishers like Red River Press to be more attentive to this oft ignored sub-genre.

 Chattaraj: Why would you call it an “oft ignored sub-genre”?